seamile/jsonfmt/README.md

 - [More examples](https://jmespath.org/examples.html).

-**Amazingly**, you can do the same with YAML and TOML using JmesPath, and convert the result format arbitrarily.
+**Amazingly**, you can do the same with YAML and TOML using JMESPath, and convert the result format arbitrarily.

 ```shell
 # read the data from toml file, and convert the result to yaml